JohnKouv/UoM---Applied-Informatics/Business Process Management/README.md

 - BPMN 2.0
 - DMN 1.3

+---

-## Purpose
+## Objective

-This project showcases practical business process modeling skills, emphasizing process analysis, workflow design, and the progressive application of BPMN and DMN best practices.
+The purpose of this repository is to demonstrate practical skills in business process analysis.
+It serves as a portfolio project that showcases the evolution of a business process from an initial model to a structured and maintainable solution.